 Next, add two sharps, F#, C#.
 Since the last sharp added was C#, raise it a half step to get the Name of the Key, D Major.
 The D Major Scale has two sharps, F#, C#.
-To create a song in this key, just rearrange the D scale notes into phrases that sound good to you.
-Also, the chords will use triads within the D Major Key :
+To create melodies in this key, just rearrange the D scale notes into phrases that sound good to you.
+Also, to create chords, use triads within the D Major Key :

 "... when numerous sharps or flats appear on the staff, find which notes are natural, as they're fewer to remember."

 Have you noticed that the last sharp is the Major Scale's seventh note?
 Notice how sharps manipulate certain notes, to produce the Major Scale Sound (based on whatever root note).